molpopgen/fwdpy11/doc/pages/types.rst

 is no copy from a C++ vector to a Python list, for example.

 When an opaque container is "list-like", I will refer to it as an opaque list.
 Semantically, it is very similar to a Python list, and you interact with it in the same way.
-The main differences from a list are that negative indexing and slice indexing are not supported.
+The main difference from a list is that negative indexing is not supported.
 However, they can be cast to a Python list if such operations are desired.

 .. _popgenmuts: